DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/memory-flags-and-definitions.rst

 .. note::

     Notice how in the :guilabel:`flag` command, the quotes go around the entire third argument.
 The quotes do not go around just the sentence.
-Reread :ref:`Section 1.3 </docs/getting-started/dscript-format>` for more information.
+Reread :doc:`Section 1.3 </docs/getting-started/dscript-format>` for more information.

 If you need a refresher on what this :guilabel:`determine` command is used for, refer to :ref:`Figure 2.5.1
 <figure2_5_1>` of :doc:`Section 2.5 </docs/basics-of-scripting/the-if-command>`.